 Regardless of what Fitzgerald does next, I’m sure it will be worthwhile.
 I congratulate my fellow Regian on his remarkable tenure as U.S. Attorney, and I wish him the best of luck in his future endeavors.
 Mr. Fitzgerald, may yours be the noble heart!

 UPDATE (1:20 PM): There’s more about today’s press conference in the Chicago Tribune (gavel bang: commenters).
 Fitzgerald said he would love to remain in Chicago.
-He’s less keen on running for public, describing himself as “not wired” for politics.
+He’s less keen on running for office, describing himself as “not wired” for politics.
 He also didn’t sound enthusiastic about becoming a defense lawyer.
 When a reporter asked him about it, he said this: “Can you see me as a defense attorney?”

 Fitzgerald: ‘It’s important that there be change’ [Chicago Tribune]

 US Attorney Fitzgerald talks life after Chicago [Associated Press]